-All the features described above for biologics are shown by IG therapies manufactured for treating PIDs.
+All the features described above for biologics are shown by IG therapies manufactured for treating IDs.
 While all the IgG therapies approved by the major regulatory agencies for marketing are safe and efficacious, different products show differences in relative efficacy in different patients and different adverse event profiles.
 This was even more marked in the products preceding the current generation of products, which have been on the market for the past five to ten years.
 Many of these differences ensued from the different extent to which the IgG molecule was altered as a result of measures introduced to decrease aggregates.
 Use of enzymes such as pepsin resulted in fragmentation of IG, which led to decreased IG survival in the body.
 While this issue has been resolved and such products are no longer available in the regulated markets, other aspects are also important.
 Renal failure is a rare adverse effect of IgG therapy, especially in patients with pre-existing renal disease.
-The majority of patients affected have received large amounts of products containing the excipient sucrose and have not been patients with PIDs.
+The majority of patients affected have received large amounts of products containing the excipient sucrose and have not been patients

+1 Gray E, Tubbs J, Thomas S, Oates A, Boisclair M, Kemball-Cook G, Barrowcliffe TW.
+Measurement of activated factor IX in factor IX concentrates: correlation with in vivo thrombogenicity.
+J Thromb Haemost 1995; 73(4): 675-9 with IDs.
 Cardiovascular complications such as deep venous thrombosis and pulmonary embolism have been reported, possibly associated with rapid infusion of highly concentrated and viscous products.
-Table 1 summarizes the adverse effects of IgG therapy.
-It must be emphasized that (1) historically, such effects are rare and (2) they generally occur in patients at risk of the specific conditions precipitated by the events, e.g. patients at risk of renal or thrombotic disease.
+Figure 3 summarizes the adverse effects of IgG therapy.
+It must be emphasized that (1) such effects are rare and (2) they generally occur in patients at risk of the specific conditions precipitated by the events, e.g. patients at risk of renal or thrombotic disease.
 Therefore, knowledge of the particular features of each preparation that might precipitate these events in patients at risk, such as the type of excipient and the protein concentration, is important for treating clinicians so as to be able to choose the most appropriate therapy.
 This kind of information is included on: www.ipopi.org